atreyasha/spacemacs-elpy/elpy-plus/README.md

 ## Elpy-plus

+### Overview

-This implementation is adapted from Rainer Gemulla's version, see the original (now deprecated) version [here](https://github.com/rgemulla/spacemacs-layers/tree/master/%2Blang/elpy).
+This implementation is adapted from Rainer Gemulla's [repository](https://github.com/rgemulla/spacemacs-layers/tree/master/%2Blang/elpy).

-The differences include removal of (now) boilerplate code, removal of company autocompletions based on delays and changing the `company-complete` keybinding to `M-<tab>`.
+###  Differences

+Following are the key differences from the aforementioned legacy code:

+1. Removal of boilerplate code
+2. Removing delay-based autocompletions, ie. autocompletions only on demand
+3. Modified the `company-complete` keybinding to `M-<tab>`
+4. Hard-coding the `company-backends` variable with sensible upstream defaults.
+This is necessary to resolve conflicts with the `auto-completion` Spacemacs layer, in case it is used.